Pages tagged "About"

 We accept volunteers of any age.
 However, most of the opportunities for volunteering are suited to those 18 years or over.

-Qualifications: Bachelor of Laws (Monash University).
+Qualifications: Bachelor of Arts (Hons) (Monash University), Bachelor of Law (Hons) (Monash University).